osam-cologne/archlinux-proaudio/tools/README.md

 ## Continuous Integration

-Most of the tools in this directory are being used by the CI Build / Check / Publish pipeline, so here's a rough outline of how that works:
+Most of the tools in this directory are being used by the CI Build / Check / Publish pipeline, which uses [Drone.io](https://www.drone.io/), so here's a rough outline of how that works:
 Taking a look at the `.drone.yml` in the root directory, we can see several actions that are automatically triggered by Git pushes / PRs: